uktrade/django-db-anonymiser/README.md

     - `DB_ANONYMISER_AWS_SECRET_ACCESS_KEY` - AWS secret key for the S3 bucket to upload dumps to
     - `DB_ANONYMISER_AWS_REGION` - AWS region for the S3 bucket to upload dumps to
     - `DB_ANONYMISER_AWS_STORAGE_BUCKET_NAME` - AWS bucket name for the S3 bucket to upload dumps to

+## Running tests

+For local unit testing from the root of the repository run:

+    $ poetry run pytest

+**Note:** Currently for full test coverage, it is necessary to run tests in circleci, where we spin up a postgres db and test the `db_anonymiser` command directly